 Saturday July 23rd, 2 PM – 2:45 PM

 KIDSFest is the annual children’s component to the Dawson City Music Festival.

-We’ve got face-painting, arts, crafts, games, dancing, and a performance by award-winning children’s performer, Ginalina, from Vancouver, BC.
+We’ve got face-painting, arts, crafts, games, dancing, and a performance by longtime northerner and children’s performer, Michael Brooks, from Whitehorse, YT.

 The girls will be forming bands, learning the basics of guitar, drums, bass, vocals, and keyboard, and preparing a finished piece to be presented to the audience.

 Please come show your support, cheer them on, and check out the awesome merch they will have made!